altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *Martha ideally played with the curtain drawstring of the window next to her.*
-~Rossin sitting across from her, he only had to switch to allow them in.~ ~He insisted on only the most expensive place to eat.~ ~He clained that there was a higher quality to the food.~ ~And that she would need it.~
+~Rossin sitting across from her, he only had to switch to allow them in.~ ~He insisted on only the most expensive place to eat.~ ~He claimed that there was a higher quality to the food.~ ~And that she would need it.~
 ~The other patrons wore fancy clothes.~
 *They stole small snapshots from fancy phones*
 ~The pictures were of her bloody shirt.~
 ~She watched them.~
-~Most fiddled with phones, other’s stiffled laugher.~ "Rossin, would you mind..."
+~Most fiddled with phones, other’s stifled laugher.~ "Rossin, would you mind..."
 }
 {